flyteorg/flyte/kustomize/overlays/gcp/README.md

 ## flytepropeller

-flytepropeller configuration is kept as similar as [sandbox](../sandbox) overlay, with only necessary modifications such as database and storage.
+flytepropeller configuration is kept as similar as [sandbox](../sandbox) overlay, with only necessary modifications such as storage.

-If one has followed [Cloud SQL](#cloud-sql) section, there is nothing to be done for database.

 For storage layer, a few things needs to be done: